AchmadF22/Tutorial-Zimbra/Instalasi-Zimbra.md

 Select from menu, or press 'a' to apply config (? - help) a Save configuration data to a file?
 [Yes]

+(Proses instalasi dipotong)

+Creating galsync account for default domain...done.

+You have the option of notifying Zimbra of your installation.
+This helps us to track the uptake of the Zimbra Collaboration Server.
+The only information that will be transmitted is:
+        The VERSION of zcs installed (8.6.0_GA_1153_RHEL7_64)
+        The ADMIN EMAIL ADDRESS created (admin@cilebut.co.id)

+Notify Zimbra of your installation?
+[Yes] no Notification skipped
+Setting up zimbra crontab...done.

+Moving /tmp/zmsetup01032015-084819.log to /opt/zimbra/log

+Configuration complete - press return to exit

+(Proses instalasi sudah selesai)